EmmanuelOchieng01/kenya-sme-credit-scoring/README.md

 # Kenya SME Credit Scoring Model

 ## Problem Definition

-Most Kenyan SMEs struggle to access credit because lenders rely on collateral-based assessments and lack reliable data-driven tools to evaluate business risk.
+Most Kenyan Small and Medium Enterprises (SMEs) struggle to access credit because lenders rely on collateral-based assessments and lack reliable data-driven tools to evaluate business risk.
 As a result, many viable businesses are denied funding, while lenders face uncertainty in loan decisions.

 This project solves that problem by building a machine learning–based credit scoring model that predicts SME creditworthiness using real financial and transactional data.
 It introduces explainable AI to ensure transparency and trust in every lending decision.